...

 Finally, sustainability considerations may play a role in the decision.
 Steel’s high recyclability is a significant plus in its favor, but for applications where weight impacts energy use, the lightness of titanium can lead to lower carbon footprints during the use phase.

-In the end, there’s no one-size-fits-all answer to the steel vs. titanium question.
+In the end, there’s no one-size-fits-all answer to the titanium vs stainless steel question.
 The best material for a given application will depend on a careful analysis of all these factors, guided by the expertise of engineers and materials scientists.

-The table below table outlines the steps involved in making the right choice between steel and titanium;
+The table below table outlines the steps involved in making the right choice between machining titanium vs steel:

 Step Description